DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 g();
 f();
 ```
-* Top best Examples of Closures
+* Below are the best Examples of Closures

 1. Memoization/Caching
 2. Call once any function